Skip to main content

 Wayne High School

 • Mark your calendars!
-The first days of school for the 2025–26 school year will follow a staggered start to help students transition smoothly.
+The first days of school for the 2026–27 school year are listed below.
 Please review the schedule below carefully:

-• Wednesday, August 20 – First day for preschool students with last names A–K only
+• Tuesday, Sept.
+8—First day for grades 1–12, Warrior Academy students, and preschool students with last names A–K only

-• Thursday, August 21 – First day for kindergarten students with last names A–K only, and preschool students with last names L–Z only
+• Wednesday, Sept.
+9—First day for preschool students with last names L–Z only

 • Open House Schedule